arthur-e/flux-python-api/docs/index.rst

 	$ python manage.py remove -n casa_gfed_2004

-**Renaming collections**
+**Renaming datasets**
 ================================

-Use the **manage.py rename** utility to rename data collections in the database.
+Use the **manage.py rename** utility to rename datasets in the database.

 ..
 WARNING::
-	It is important to use this utility for renaming rather than manually renaming collections by interfacing directly with MongoDB because several metadata tables require corresponding updates.
+	It is important to use this utility for renaming rather than manually renaming datasets by interfacing directly with MongoDB because several metadata tables require corresponding updates.

 ::

     $ manage.py rename -n <collection_name> -r <new_name>

     Required arguments:
-        -n, --collection_name    Collection name to be removed (MongoDB identifier) -r, --new_name           New name for the collection
+        -n, --collection_name    Name of the dataset name to be modified (MongoDB identifier) -r, --new_name           New name for the collection

 *manage.py rename* example